-- Orthex aims to be the industry forerunner in sustainability by offering high-quality, safe, and long-lasting products with timeless design.
-Orthex is reducing the carbon footprint of its operations and products by using more renewable and recycled raw materials. - Orthex believes that it has potential to become a preferred supplier of sustainable products.
+- Orthex aims to be the most sustainable choice for the consumer by offering high-quality, safe, and long-lasting products with timeless design.
+Orthex is reducing the carbon footprint of its production and products by increasing the use of renewable and recycled raw materials. - Orthex believes that it has potential to become a preferred supplier of sustainable products.